 Appalachian Regional Water Quality Management Plan - The goal of the Regional Water Quality Management Plan is to ensure there is adequate wastewater treatment capacity in the region to meet growth and economic development related demands for a twenty-year period.
 Planning Services continues work to review existing basin plans and update them as needed to reflect needed changes to the current goals and strategies laid out in the Regional Water Quality Management Plan.
-Staff has completed significant updates to the Tyger and Enoree Basin Plan elements of the plan in recent years.
-Staff will begin an effort to review the current plan through the 208 Committee during FY 2023.
+Staff has completed significant updates to the Tyger and Enoree Basin plans in recent years.
+Staff will continue efforts to review basin plans through the 208 Committee during FY 2024.